Comirnaty LP.8.1 (Sars-Cov-2 Spike Protein (Mrna) Lp.8.1)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Irritability (in 6 months to less than 2 years of age)
+• irritability (in children aged 6 months to less than 2 years)

 Seek immediate medical attention if you experience: